-In the 1990s, Canada also supported the strengthening of peace processes to bring an end to the conflicts between government and opposition groups through negotiation and dialogue, including providing support which resulted in the 2005 Comprehensive Peace Agreement.
+In the 1990s, Canada also supported the strengthening of peace processes to bring an end to the conflicts between government and opposition groups through negotiation and dialogue, including providing support which contributed to the 2005 Comprehensive Peace Agreement.

-Canada, as a United Nations Member State, implements sanctions mandated by the United Nations Security Council with respect to Sudan.
+Canada implements sanctions mandated by the United Nations Security Council with respect to Sudan.
 Subject to certain exceptions, the measures implemented in the United Nations Sudan Regulations include an arms embargo against Sudan as well as an asset freeze and travel ban against designated persons.
 Canadian companies active in or interested in doing business in Sudan must ensure they act in accordance with these regulations.